 In 1973, the U.S. House of Representatives and Senate approved legislation that President Nixon signed into law as the Endangered Species Act (ESA) to protect and recover imperiled species and the habitats upon which they depend.
-The U.S. Fish and Wildlife Service (USFWS) and the National Marine Fisheries Service (NMFS) administer the ESA.
+The U.S. Fish and Wildlife Service (USFWS) and the National Oceanic and Atmospheric Administration (NOAA) Fisheries administer the ESA.
 The USFWS has primary responsibility for terrestrial and freshwater organisms, while the responsibilities of NMFS are mainly marine wildlife.
 Texas established state-level protections for native animals and plants in 1975 and 1988 respectivley.

 U.S. Endangered Species Act

 Endangered, Threatened, and Candidate Species

 Under the ESA, species may be listed as either endangered or threatened (Federal Listing Petition Process).
 Endangered means a species is in danger of extinction throughout all or a significant portion of its range.
 Threatened means a species is likely to become endangered within the foreseeable future.
 The USFWS also maintains a list of candidate species (Federal Candidate Review Process).
 These are species for which the USFWS has enough information to warrant proposing them for listing but is precluded from doing so by higher listing priorities.

 The ESA requires species to be listed as endangered or threatened solely on the basis of their biological status and threats to their existence.
 When evaluating a species for listing, the USFWS considers five factors:

 - Damage to, or destruction of, a species’ habitat

 - Overutilization of the species for commercial, recreational, scientific, or educational purposes